-- Have the equivalent of two years of full-time long-term or post-acute care experience, with a minimum of one year of experience either as a DNS or relevant nursing leadership experience
+Have the equivalent of two years of full-time long-term or post-acute care experience, with a minimum of one year of experience either as a DNS or relevant nursing leadership experience

-The DNS-CT certification is valid for four years.
+> The DNS-CT certification is valid for two years.
 See the Candidate Handbook below for recertification requirements.

-DNS-CT Courses and Workshops
+> DNS-CT Courses and Workshops

-AADNS offers 10 courses that will help you prepare for the DNS-CT certification exam.
-They can be taken as a bundled package or purchased individually.
-These courses will help you prepare for the exam and provide you with a greater understanding of long-term care with proven strategies.
+> AADNS offers 10 courses with exams that must be completed for DNS-CT certification.
+Courses can be taken as a bundled package or purchased individually.
+These courses will provide you with a greater understanding of long-term care with proven strategies.
 You will learn how to:

-- Excel during surveys using tested best practices
+> - Excel during surveys using tested best practices